beatricemwenje/beatricemwenje/README.md

 ### Hi there 👋WELCOME TO MY PROFILE!
 - I'm a senior software engineering student.
-- 🌱 I’m currently learning .Html
+- 🌱 I’m currently learning Ruby on rails
-.Javascript
-.Ruby

 - 📫 How to reach me: beatmwenje@gmail.com
 - 😄 Pronouns:She/her